How to Choose LED Tape Light

 Depending on the size and scope of project you’re considering, you may need one continuous length of tape light, or you may need to connect several different lengths together to reach your goal.
 Your first step is to measure and record the length of each section in inches.

-For one continuous length of tape light, you will not need any unique connectors.
-However, for two or more separate lengths of tape light, you will need to figure out how those separate lengths will be connected.
+For two or more separate lengths of tape light, you will need to figure out how those separate lengths will be connected.
+For example:

 - Connect separate lengths end-to-end by simply plugging the male end of one length to the female end of the other.
 If your tape light doesn’t have these connectors, use a Splice Connector.

-- Connect two lengths with a Jumper Cable.
+- Connect two lengths with a Jumper Cable or Joiner Cable.

 - Connect two lengths at right angles to each other with an L-Connector.